SanelisiweMhlawuli/legal-dashboard/README.md

 Local Storage Persistence

-Search values, filters, and sorting preferences are automatically saved using local storage.
+Search values, filters and sorting preferences are automatically saved using local storage.

 This allows users to refresh the page without losing their dashboard state.